n1kk/shift-tab/README.md

 `;
 ```

-New lines are preserved by default, but can be [configured](#configuration-options).
+Default behavior: unindent lines by the first indented line found, leave leading and trailing lines, trim trailing whitespace on every line.

-Calling it as a function and passing configurations object creates a new tag:
+Calling it as a function and passing [configurations object](#configuration-options) creates a new tag:

 ```ts
 const trim = shiftTab({ trim: true });